barsoom/gridlook/README.md

 > SendGrid expects a 200 HTTP response to the POST, otherwise the event notification will be retried.
 > If your URL returns a non-200 HTTP code it will be deferred and retried for 24 hours.

 The license for SendGrid's event icons is unclear.
-I asked and received no response.
-I will replace them if they complain.
+We asked and received no response.
+We will replace them if they complain.

 Non-obvious places in the app: